pratikdas/my_articles/service-discovery-with-consul.md

 ## Key Takeaways

-* Service discovery is the mechanism by which a service finds out the endpoints of dependent services and uses that to invoke those services.
+* Service discovery is the mechanism of locating the endpoints of services present within a network.
 * Consul is a product from HashiCorp with service discovery as one of its main capabilities
 * Datacenters, Clusters, and Agents are some key concepts of Consul architecture.
 * A datacenter is the smallest unit of infrastructure that can perform basic Consul operations.Agents are daemons created when we run the consul binary.
 They can be run as server and client.
 A collection of server and client agents form a cluster.